Curve’s Samsung Pay+ Terms

 any unauthorised transaction which you’ve promptly reported (and within 13 months of the transaction), provided you’ve not acted fraudulently or carelessly;

-We may also refund you where you’ve used your Samsung Pay Card to make a payment in the European Economic Area (EEA) without knowing the exact amount beforehand (e.g. when hiring a car) and the final amount is much higher than you reasonably would have expected.
-Just drop us a line through the Curve app or at email@example.com within 8 weeks of the transaction and provide us with any further information we need to look into this.
+We may also refund you where you’ve used your Samsung Pay+ to make a payment within the UK without knowing the exact amount beforehand (e.g. when hiring a car) and the final amount is much higher than you reasonably would have expected.
+Just drop us a line through the Curve app or at firstname.lastname@example.org within 8 weeks of the transaction and provide us with any further information we need to look into this.
 We’ll then make a decision either to refund the transaction or give you reasons why we can’t accept your request.

-What can I not use my Curve account and Samsung Pay Card for?
+What can I not use my Curve account and Samsung Pay+ for?

-We know most customers will, but you must use your Curve account and Samsung Pay Card responsibly.
+We know most customers will, but you must use your Curve account and Samsung Pay+ responsibly.
 You can’t use them:

 for anything that’s against the law (e.g. fraud) or is harmful or disrespectful to others, including any form of abuse of us or our staff